AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/overview.md

 Once you have configured your TCF 2.0 implementation and have exported segments to destinations, any data that does not meet consent requirements will not be exported.
 However, in order to see whether the right customer profiles were filtered during the export, you must manually check the data stores on your destinations to see if consent was properly enforced.

-It is important to note that if multiple IDs make up a cluster and TCF 2.0 applies, the entire cluster will be excluded if even a single ID has not opted in to the correct purposes and vendor permissions.
+It is important to note that if multiple IDs make up a cluster and TCF 2.0 applies, the entire cluster will be excluded if even a single ID does not contain the correct purposes and vendor permission(s).

 ## Next steps